rackerlabs/docs-aws/docs/logbook/index.rst

 The |Logbook™| section of the
-`Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ provides a timeline-based view of all of these activities.
+`Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ provides a timeline-based view of all these activities.
 You can view the activities for a specific AWS account or view activities across all your AWS accounts.
-You can also filter the results to find the specific activities you are looking for.
+You can also filter the results to find the specific activities you want to see.
 Logbook indexes and retains the last 90 days of historical data for you to explore.

 The information in Logbook can be extremely valuable if you need